Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

 That brought G.T. up so fast, he nearly fell out of his chair as he struggled to get his feet off the counter and back onto the floor.
 He quickly crossed the short distance to the nav station to take a look for himself.

-“Uh-oh,” Sitka said, shaking her head as she read the new SAT message on her screen, “The Dragon Queen just entered a nav path with Earth Station*.
+“Uh-oh,” Sitka said, shaking her head as she read the new SAT message on her screen, “The Dragon Queen is in moon orbit and has just entered a nav path with Earth Station.
 Her destination is Ring City, and she’s cleared to break orbit in one hour.”

-“What’s the Queen’s ETA for Ring City,” G.T. asked between gritted teeth.
+“What’s the Dragon’s Queen’s ETA for Ring City,” G.T. asked between gritted teeth.

 [*BEE: A rate of speed equal to 33,333 miles per hour.]

-“Most cannot,” G.T. told her, “but the Dragon Queen is not most.
-She has triple quad beamers.”
+“Most cannot,” G.T. told her, “but the Dragon Queen is not most, she has triple quad beamers and a krakium hull.”